vackosar/vackosar.github.io/_drafts/2024-02-11-bellman-and-q-transformer.md

 Above the most foundational ideas applied in Q-transformer paper.
 There is a summary of other contributions in this paper:

 1. **Autoregressive Discretization of Actions**: To accommodate the high-capacity Transformer architecture, the Q-Transformer discretizes each dimension of the continuous action space separately and treats each dimension as a different timestep in the learning process.
 This allows the model to learn Q-values for each action dimension separately, enabling efficient scaling of the method to high-dimensional action spaces without encountering the curse of dimensionality.

 2. **Conservative Q-Function Regularization**: The Q-Transformer uses a modified version of Conservative Q-learning (CQL) that introduces a **regularizer to minimize Q-values for actions not present in the dataset explicitly**.
 This conservative approach **biases the model towards in-distribution actions**, i.e., those seen during training, and serves to mitigate overestimation of Q-values for unseen or suboptimal actions.
 This approach ensures that during training, the estimated Q-values are kept closer to the minimal possible cumulative reward, which is consistent with the non-negative nature of the rewards in the tasks targeted by the Q-Transformer.

 3. **Loss Function**: The loss function for the Q-Transformer combines both the temporal difference error (between the current and target Q-values) and the **conservative regularization term**.
 In practice, the action space dimensionality is expanded to include the discrete bins of action values, and the update rule is applied separately for each action dimension.

+## Q-Transformer Results

+Q-Transformer outperforms QT-OPT and Decision Transformer in a reinforcement learning task, where suboptimal data is available for offline training.
+QT-OPT, also performs TD-learning in contrast to Decision Transformer, which seems to be the biggest factor here for good performance with suboptimal data.

+{% include image.html alt="Performance on picking task q-transformer, qt-opt-cql, decision-transformer, aw-opt, iql, rt-1-bc.png" src="/images/performance-on-picking-task--q-transformer--qt-opt-cql--decision-transformer--aw-opt--iql--rt-1-bc.png" %}